 Dog-Friendly Pubs in the UK: The Ultimate Guide for 2026

-Discover the best dog-friendly pubs across the UK.
-From welcoming chains to cosy country inns, our guide covers etiquette, what to expect, and how to find pubs that truly welcome four-legged guests.
+Discover the UK's best dog-friendly pubs - welcoming chains and cosy country inns, etiquette tips, and how to find pubs that truly welcome dogs.

 Which Pub Chains Allow Dogs?